-17.1 Search
+18.1 Search

-This function allows you to search for the specified edge and pulse width trigger.
+This function allows you to search for the specified edge and pulse width trigger events.
 Found search events are marked with small inverted triangles () at the top of the graticule.
-You can click or tap and select Search to access the Search menu, as is shown in the figure below.
+Click or tap Search to enter the "Search" menu.
+You can also click or tap Search in the "Navigation" menu (only when the navigation mode is set to "Search Event") to enter the "Search" menu, as shown in the figure below.

-Figure 17.1 Search Menu
+Figure 18.1 Search Menu